celoyd/potato/docs/cli.md

 pip install -e .
 ```

-This will download and install many packages.
+Whichever method you use, it will install a lot of packages.

 Unless you’re in the kind of hurry where you can’t spare 5 seconds, run the tests.
 If you’re in the virtual environment: